nayandiniii/SilverCure/README.md

 ## How is it working? 🗒️

-Schizophrenia prediction using 7 machine learning classification models using Scikit-learn library in Python is a code implementation that aims to develop a predictive model for predicting if a person is prone to schizophrenia or not.
-The code uses 7 different machine learning algorithms, including logistic regression, decision tree, k-nearest neighbor, Gaussian naive Bayes, multinomial naive Bayes, support vector classifier, random forest, to predict the likelihood of being prone to schizophrenia  based on a range of variables.
-The dataset used in the code includes various columns such as gender, age, fatigue, restlessness, pain, changes in hygiene, changes in movement scores.
-By analyzing these variables and using machine learning algorithms to identify patterns and correlations, the predictive models can provide accurate assessments of a patient's risk of developing lung cancer.
+Schizophrenia prediction by applying developing two models on two different datasets using the Scikit-learn library in Python is a code implementation that aims to develop a predictive model for predicting if a person is prone to schizophrenia or not.
+The code uses the Logistic regression classification technique which was found to be most accurate after comparing 7 different machine learning algorithms including like decision tree, k-nearest neighbor, Gaussian naive Bayes, multinomial naive Bayes, support vector classifier and random forest to predict the likelihood of being prone to schizophrenia based on a range of variables.
+The first dataset used in the code includes various columns such as gender, age, fatigue, restlessness, pain, changes in hygiene, and changes in movement scores.
+By analyzing these variables and using machine learning algorithms to identify patterns and correlations, the predictive models can provide accurate assessments of a patient's risk of being prone to schizophrenia.
+The other dataset used in the code includes text and labels analyzing which we trained a model to predict if the text spoken by the person shows fine or poor mental health condition.

 ## Technologies Used  <img width="100" height="100" src="AllModels/imgs/tech.png"><br>